nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 5.
 Once the `Module` has been added to the `internaList`, `AddModuleCommand#execute(Model)` creates an `CommandResult` object and the `CommandResult` is returned to `LogicManager`.

-> Note
-> There are some differences for the add commands of `TutorialGroup` and `Student` during Step 4.
+> Note: There are some differences for the add commands of `TutorialGroup` and `Student` during Step 4.
 >
 > For `TutorialGroup`:
 > - Within each `Module`, there is a `UniqueTutorialGroupList`.